bobby1/terraform-with-ansible/README.md

   ** Scripts on servers create a local trail of activity as well as log to the syslog or remote syslogger.

-* Easy to use:  All code contains a banner with project, usage, pre-requisite and beware sections.
+* Easy to use and maintain:  All code contains a banner with project, usage, pre-requisite and beware sections.
 In addition, tags to identify the project, environment and other identifiable information are added where possible.

 ## Pre-requisites